Pfizer-BioNTech vaccine now available for adolescents 12 through 15 years of age

 I am a blood cancer patient undergoing active chemotherapy.
 Am I more prone to COVID-19 infection?

-A recent study presented at the American Association for Cancer Research (AACR) COVID-19 and Cancer meeting showed no increased risk of getting COVID-19 among cancer patients on active chemotherapy treatment.
+A study presented at the American Association for Cancer Research (AACR) COVID-19 and Cancer meeting showed no increased risk of getting COVID-19 among cancer patients on active chemotherapy treatment.
 With proper precautions in the clinical setting, disruptions in lifesaving cancer treatment should be minimized during the COVID-19 pandemic.
 We encourage you to discuss any questions regarding your cancer care with your oncologist and healthcare team.

 I am a cancer patient who has received lymphocyte-depleting therapy (e.g. rituximab, blinatumomab, anti-thymocyte globulin, alemtuzumab, etc.).
 When should I get vaccinated?